 Our gut is our second brain.
 Studies are suggesting that a healthy gut flora can improve our mood and mental health.
 The probiotics from the kefir cheese may have a positive effect on the brains as well.

 You will love this keto sushi with a good dipping sauce.
 But not everyone has wasabi readily available in the kitchen at any given time.
 When you don’t, you can make the dipping sauce included in this recipe below.
 I use dijon mustard, soya sauce and fresh lemon juice to make the dipping sauce accompanying my keto sushi.
 Together, they are totally delicious!

 - Ginger-Mustard-Miso Brussels Sprouts with Hemp Hearts

 - Sake Kasu Recipe: The Best Tender Marinated Chicken

 Kefir Cheese (See Notes Below)

 - 150 grams kefir cheese or mild soft cheese of your choice

 - 1 cup microgreens

-- 2 tbsp soya sauce (Gluten-free option: use gluten-free soya sauce or tamari)
+- 2 tablespoons naturally brewed soy sauce (Gluten-free option: use tamari)

-Whisk all ingredients for the dipping sauce together.
-Serve and enjoy!
+- Whisk all ingredients for the dipping sauce together.
+Serve with the wraps!